- Prevention measure of Altitude Sickness

 - Shortness of breath

-After these symptoms you need to descend, compulsory.
-Avoiding these symptoms can cots your life.
+After these symptoms, you need to descend, compulsory.
+Avoiding these symptoms can cost your life.

 - Severe shortness of breath